 - Battery ٠

 - RAM door .

-- Memory cards •
+- Top case with keyboard •

-- Hard drive .
+- Optical drive .

-- Top case with keyboard
+- Clutch block, left •

-- Optical drive •
+- Clutch block, right •

 - Display module .

 - Display bezel

 - .
 Clutch cover

-- Spacers at bezel scoops .
+- Spacers at bezel scoops •

 - Bezel scoops •

 - Display rear housing

 Notice that the antenna cables are two separate cables (black and gray) that run along the left front side of the LCD panel brace.
 The gray cable is also routed over the top corner of the LCD panel.